 The conference will be held at Sinclair Community College.
 If you're interested in attending the event or even giving a talk on your own research, please contact Dr. Leah Gold, L.Gold33@csuohio.edu, 216-687-4565.
 You may also visit the website for more information about the meeting.

 Click here for detailed information on the Leo Schneider Student Team Competition.
+In 2016-17 a group of students is preparing for the competition by meeting for 2 hours each Saturday.
 Anyone interested in competing on a team should contact Dr. Gold.

 NOTE: There will be travel arranged from CSU, including an overnight hotel stay.